oracle/learning-library/data-management-library/goldengate/bigdata/mysql-to-mysql/mysql-to-mysql.md

 <copy>info all</copy>

 ## **STEP 4**: Load Data into Source Database

 Now that the GoldenGate extract, pump and replicat processes are running, next you’ll run a script to load data into the ggsource MySQL database.

 1. Start a new session, connect to ggadmin/oracle (then click Q to get to a prompt), and execute the following commands.
-(We’ve provided aliases to avoid errors, and focus on GoldenGate, rather than MySQL or Hadoop commands.)
+(We’ve provided aliases to avoid errors, and focus on GoldenGate, rather than MySQL or Hadoop commands.

 <copy>sudo su – ggadmin</copy>

-Password = oracle
+**Q**  to exit out of the LabMenu

    ![](./images/a5.png " ")
    ![](./images/a6.png " ")